 Increasing the efficiency of the Rankine cycle in coal combustors can be accomplished by increasing heat exchanger steam temperatures and pressures, as is done in supercritical and ultra supercritical units.
 The benefits of increasing energy conversion efficiencies are reduced consumption of fossil fuels (coal, oil, and gas) and reduced emission of greenhouse gases (CO_2).
 In order to achieve both of these benefits, it is necessary to overcome technological challenges related to materials of construction.
 New materials or material/coating combinations with adequate strength, creep, fatigue, and corrosion resistance will need to be developed.
 Additional issues are present when alternate fuels are used.
-While heat exchanger tubes in coal-fired plants using clean high quality fuel may last 20 to 30 years, tubes in coal-fired plants using lower quality fuel and in some coal gasification plants last only 3 to 5 years.
+While heat exchanger tubes in a coal-fired plants using clean high quality fuel may last 20 to 30 years, tubes in coal-fired plants using lower quality fuel and in some coal gasification plants last only 3 to 5 years.

 Problems occur when equipment designed for either oxidizing or reducing conditions is exposed to alternating oxidizing and reducing conditions.
-This can happen especially near the burners pictured in Figure 1.
 The use of low NO_x burners is becoming more commonplace and can produce reducing environments that accelerate corrosion.
 Complicating the development of corrosion-resistant materials for fireside applications is the influence of ash deposits and thermal gradients on the corrosion mechanism.
 Ash deposits and thermal gradients have a synergism that greatly increases the corrosive attack on heat exchanging equipment such as waterwalls, reheaters, and superheaters.
-One method of addressing corrosion of these heat exchange surfaces is the use of corrosion sensors, as pictured in Figure 1, to monitor when process changes cause corrosive conditions.
+One method of addressing corrosion of these heat exchange surfaces is the use of corrosion sensors to monitor when process changes cause corrosive conditions.
 In such a case, corrosion rate could become a process control variable that directs the operation of a coal combustion or coal gasification system.
 Alternatively, corrosion sensors could be used to provide an indication of total metal damage and thus a tool to schedule planned maintenance outages.